bkil/radiodbl/README.md

 # RadiODBL

+## Introduction

-We're investigating whether it is possible to create wardriving project that:
+We're investigating whether it is possible to create a wardriving project that:

 * is open source
 * has open data - you get a fair share back in exchange for your contribution